 DPI recognizes that creating an equitable and healthy learning environment goes beyond nutrition, health education, and physical education/physical activity.
-It takes a collaborative approach, therefore an emphasis is focused on utilizing the Whole School, Whole Community, Whole Child (WSCC) approach to education.
-The Wisconsin School Health Award will now be known as the Wisconsin School WSCC Award as a way to recognize, celebrate, and honor schools who promote programs that support the whole child.
+It takes a collaborative approach, therefore emphasis is focused on utilizing the Whole School, Whole Community, Whole Child (WSCC) approach to education.
+The Wisconsin School Health Award will now be known as the Wisconsin School Health/WSCC Award as a way to recognize, celebrate, and honor schools who promote programs that support the whole child.

 In the past, DPI worked closely with the Alliance for a Healthier Generation.
 However, there have been many changes occurring at the national level, which resulted in the Alliance being unable to provide DPI the same level of support as they had done previously.
 These changes prevented DPI from continuing the Wisconsin School Health Award in the same manner.

-Therefore, DPI is excited to announce a new partnership with Action For Healthy Kids (AFHK) for the 2019 Wisconsin School WSCC Award.
+Therefore, DPI is excited to announce a new partnership with Action For Healthy Kids (AFHK) for the 2019 Wisconsin School Health/WSCC Award.
 This partnership provides DPI and schools with the necessary resources to continue the awards program.
 A few benefits AFHK offers include:

 - State coordinator to assist your schools (free)